 As a rule of thumb, not many people arrive at a website wanting a laugh.
 But a lot of them will click away, exasperated, from a site with a confusing layout, no matter how much they love you.

 2. Provide everything promoters need

 You might insist on injecting your website with personality and adding a host of quirky features.
-But it’s much more important to provide a short show reel, a gig list revealing the level at which you’re performing, top quality, high definition photo for them to download for promotional materials and an easy-to-find contact email address.
-Without all this you risk driving time-strapped promoters and other important influencers away.
+But it’s much more important to provide a short showreel, a gig list revealing the level at which you’re performing, top quality, high definition photo for them to download for promotional materials and an easy-to-find contact email address.
+Without all this, you risk driving time-strapped promoters and other important influencers away.

 3. Get a show reel before you get a website

-Promoters and agents want to see you in action.
+Promoters and agents want to see comedians in action.
 You can play with your website ’til you’re blue in the face, adding brilliant blog posts, thrilling podcasts and side-splitting features.
 But a video of you doing your stuff on stage will get you better results than anything else, assuming you’ve already taken into account points one and two above.

 A top agent will always ask for a link to your show reel.
 And they’ll make a decision in just a couple of minutes.
 If you don’t already include videos of you in action, perhaps you could do a free gig and ask if someone can record the event in return.

 There’s only one thing worse than not having a website, and that’s having an out-dated one.
 We keep our clients sites updated thorugh WordPress.
 Listing out of date gigs is the quickest way to look like an amateur.
 We’re constantly amazed by how few comedians, even the most successful, leave old gig listings on their websites.
 It’s crazy, especially when an experienced website designer will make sure old gig dates are automatically hidden from view, which means you don’t even have to think about it.